rahulkj/rahulkj.github.io/_posts/2013-03-06-spring-profile.md

 ---

 layout: post
 title: "🌱 Spring Profiles and Tomcat"
 date:   2013-03-06 19:05:00 -0600
 tags:
-  - spring
+  - debugging
   - tomcat
-  - java
+  - programming
   - profiles
-  - debugging
 categories:
-  - development
-  - java
-  - troubleshooting
+  - Programming

 ---

 Lately, I ran into an issue where my spring application failed to start, when I deployed it to tomcat 7.